reckel-jm/corona-checkin/README.md

 2022, Jan Martin Reckel

-Any other use then for SMD Chemnitz without permission is not allowed.
+This program may be used by beneficial organizations for their events (cultural events, church services, etc.).
+Any other use then that needs the permission of the author.

+**Important**: Please be aware that you should handle the data of the